merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 The anvi'o codebase includes a `NumGenomesEstimator` class that does exactly this: takes the mode of the number of copies of the SCGs for a particular domain, giving you an estimate of the number of bacteria, archaea, and protists in a given metagenome assembly.
 Those values can be added together to obtain the total number of microbial populations in the sample (for gut metagenomes, usually only bacterial species are found).

 We wrote a script that runs this estimation on each of our 2,893 samples.
-You can run it using the following command, and it will produce a table called (`NUM_POPULATIONS_ALL_SAMPLES.txt`).
+You can run it using the following command, and it will produce a table called (`NUM_POPULATIONS.txt`).
 Provide the file indicating the location of all databases to the script:

 ```bash
 python ../SCRIPTS/estimate_num_genomes.py ALL_METAGENOME_DBS.txt